wwlpublish/learn-bizapps-pr-test/learn-bizapps-pr/flow/pad-email/includes/4-exchange-server.md

 If your organization uses an Exchange server, Power Automate Desktop enables the automation of it through the Exchange actions.
-You can use Exchange actions to connect to an Exchange server and retrieve, send, or process emails from it.
+You can use the Exchange actions to connect to an Exchange server and retrieve, send, or process emails from it.

 ## Connect to an Exchange server